Hoellenwesen/docker-cn-dyndns/README.md

 #### API user and password
 To use this DynDNS changer you need a domain at [Core-Networks](https://www.core-networks.de) and you have to create an API user and password for their DNS API.
+#### Timezone setting
+To set the system time to your desired you have to change the `TZ` variable to set your time zone e.g. Europe/Berlin.
+Without this variable the default system time is UTC.
 #### Zone and subdomain
 The ZONE is your registered domain (e.g. example.com) and `SUB1 - SUB4` are the subdomains you want to redirect (e.g. games). **DO NOT** include the base domain in the SUB variables!